Democracy in decline worldwide | DW | 23.02.2022

 "For me, these are the democracies that ten years ago we classified as consolidating, as stable, and which now have major defects in their political processes.
 In Europe, we know the examples of Poland and Hungary as thwarting EU principles of the rule of law."

-What does Hartmann see as the cause of the strengthening of autocratic systems and the erosion of democratic norms?
+What does Hartmann see as strengthening autocratic systems and eroding democratic norms?
 The main drivers are political and economic elites who want to protect their clientelist and corrupt system, he says.
 "In the majority of the 137 countries we examined, we are dealing with a political system based on pseudo-participation and an economic system that distorts competition and prevents economic and social participation."

 People whose daily lives are threatened by poverty, hunger and social exclusion and do not see any improvement through democratic processes have often been blinded by populist alternatives.
 This is the case not only in the countries examined, but also in long-established democracies such as the USA, which the BTI does not take into account.
 The index does not examine countries that were members of the OECD before 1989 and were therefore always considered to be democratic and market-economy consolidated.

-Despite the worldwide trend towards more autocracy: Hartmann also continues to believe that most people long for freedom and co-determination.
-One hopeful sign is that there is no decline in civic engagement on a global average.
+Despite the worldwide trend towards more autocracy, Hartmann also continues to believe that most people long for freedom and co-determination.
+One hopeful sign is that there has been no decline in the global average for civic engagement.
 "Take the courageous stand up for free elections in Belarus, civil society solidarity in Lebanon, the fight against military dominance in Sudan or the protest against the coup in Myanmar.
 These people don't just go to any demonstration, they risk their lives for a better society at stake."
 They are heroes, he says — the last and the toughest bastion in the global struggle against autocracy.

 This article was originally written in German.